Philately: Twentieth century

 Philately magazines, at this time, were published as far east as Poland, and as far west as North America.
 In Canada, Canadian Stamp News was established in 1976 as an off-shoot to Canadian Coin News, which was launched about a decade earlier.

 Philately was largely advanced by the USSR and nations within its sphere of influence, and the United States, France, the UK, and Austria.
 The British Library Philatelic Collections and the postal museums in Stockholm, Paris, and Bern had unique national philately collections at that time, and among the famous private collections are those of the Royal Philatelic Collection, F. Ferrari (Austria), M. Burrus (Switzerland), A. Lichtenstein, A. Hind, J. Boker (U.S.), and H. Kanai (Japan).

-In the mid-1970s, national philately organizations and associations existed in most countries, and 150-200 million people were involved in philately during meetings established.
+In the mid-1970s, national philately organizations and associations existed in most countries, and 150–200 million people were involved in philately.

 Twenty-first century

 From 28 August to 1 September 2004, the World Stamp Championship was held for the first time in the history of world philately in Singapore.